penguinite/nimforum-re/setup.md

 ## Configuration and DB creation

-The NimForum release comes with a handy ``setup_nimforum`` program.
-Run it to begin the setup process:
+nimforum-re releases come with a hand `nimforumctl` program, which is useful for general server maintenance.
+In our case, we will be using it to start the setup process.

 ```
-./setup_nimforum --setup
+./nimforumctl setup
 ```

-The program will ask you multiple questions which will require some additional setup, including mail server info and recaptcha keys.
-You can just specify dummy values if you want to play around with the forum as quickly as possible and set these up later.
+And now, nimforumctl will ask you multiple questions to help you setup the server. it will create a database setup and a config file for you, and if you are unsure of what to pick, then don't worry!
+Most of the values can be changed later (either via the config file or the database)

-This program will create a ``nimforum.db`` file, this contains your forum's database.
-It will also create a ``forum.ini`` file, you can modify this file after running the ``setup_nimforum`` script if you've made any mistakes or just want to change things.
+This program will create a `nimforum-re.db` file, this contains your forum's database.
+It will also create a `forum.ini` file, you can modify this file after running the `nimforumctl` script if you've made any mistakes or just want to change things.

 ## Running the forum

-Executing the forum is simple, just run the ``forum`` binary:
+Executing the forum is simple, just run the ``nimforum`` binary:

 ```
-./forum
+./nimforum
 ```

 The forum will start listening to HTTP requests on port 5000 (by default, this can be changed in ``forum.ini``).

 On your server you should set up a separate HTTP server.
 The recommended choice is nginx.
 You can then use it as a reverse proxy for NimForum.

 ### HTTP server

 #### nginx

-Once you have nginx installed on your server, you will need to configure it.
-Create a ``forum.hostname.com`` file (replace the hostname with your forum's hostname) inside ``/etc/nginx/sites-available/``.

-Place the following inside it:
+You can use the following nginx configuration:

 ```
 server {